pulibrary/bibdata/docs/indexing.md

 Click the 'collections' menu item and consult the `catalog-alma-staging` alias to see which collection is currently in use.
 Delete the other one and recreate it with the same settings.

-Create an alias called `catalog-alma-staging-reindex` and point it to the new collection.
+Create an alias called `catalog-alma-staging-rebuild` and point it to the new collection.

 ### Index Princeton's MARC records (Alma)